-Not wanting to miss out on an obvious financial benefit, I did what most lazy husbands do and asked my wife about it.
+Not wanting to miss out on an obvious financial benefit, I asked my wife!
 She is, after all, the CFO and COO of our online business.
 As such, she is also in charge of our healthcare plan.

 She told me we aren’t eligible for Health Savings Accounts because we don’t have a High Deductible Health Plan.
 Hmrph.
 Well that doesn’t seem right.
 Based on what I heard, everybody is eligible, otherwise, that would be discrimination!